 If you have seen recent references to the concept of “deep work,” you have author Cal Newport to thank for it.
 This unassuming Georgetown computer science professor has become one of his generation’s leading voices on how we can all work more wisely and more deeply.
 His books are instant best-sellers, and his target audience has evolved just as he has: from writing about the academic lives of high-achieving high school and college students to focusing on how knowledge economy workers can avoid the steady drip of distraction.
 He has come to these issues as both a researcher and a practitioner, someone who is treating himself as a test subject—and writing about his results on his popular blog, Study Hacks.

-Cal is the lead-off hitter in a new series called Writing Routines, which will examine the nuts-and-bolts of how authors and public thinkers do written work.
-We could think of few better inaugural authors than Cal.
 His writing about the rituals of focused work have enriched the lives of many readers, and he brings to the table both his life as an academic researcher and his work as a widely-read blogger.
 This interview with him examines the tools, techniques, and tips he uses.
+Now, onto Cal:

 Let’s start with the basics: What time of day do you start writing?
 Is it easier for you to write early in the morning?
 Late at night?

 When I’m working on a book, my preferred time is first thing in the morning — before breakfast, before getting dressed for the day, just rolling out of bed and into my laptop.
 I’m a restless book writer, meaning I’ll wander with my laptop all around our house and yard while working on a given morning.